Mandelbrot, Meera’s Madhava, and Messy Meaning-Making

 In both these cases, the complexity is born from the repeated use of not the theme or an entire line, but rather, by immersing (however briefly) into a single word that offered ample scope to augment the central idea.
 While the performative narrative departs from the main idea for a while, the departure is not a divergent one – it does not cause dissonance.

 Even with the scope of nritta or pure dance in bharatanatyam, one sees the principle of the repetition producing distinct patterns.
-While this offers the potential of a longer mediation on the physical form of the dance style, let us (for now) restrict ourselves to the scope of the Varnam.
+While this offers the potential of a longer meditation on the physical form of the dance style, let us (for now) restrict ourselves to the scope of the Varnam.
 Here, the first jathi (usually) follows the traditional trikaal pattern.
 One rhythmic phrase is repeated progressively in proportions of one (vilambit), two (madhya), three (tishra), and four (druta).
 The phrase remains constant till the teermanam (the jathi’s threefold closing pattern) is reached.
 However, as the cadence of the phrase increases in steps of one to four, the associated movement also undergoes a natural change which reflects the altered distribution of the rhythm.
 The underlying principle remains the same, albeit not-so-obviously.
 However, it seems derivative given the dynamic nature of the rhythm sections in the Varnam.
 This coupled with the intricate mathematical permutations and combinations within the rhythm tends to eclipse the simplicity of the repeat-and-tweak principle.

 Doing the Same Thing, Expecting Different Results